-One of the main attractions of the holiday season is the community spirit it fosters.
-People engage in caroling, gift-giving and visiting others with a frequency not seen during other parts of the year.
+One of the main attractions of the holiday season is the community spirit it fosters: People engage in caroling, gift-giving and visiting others with a frequency not seen during other parts of the year.
+Creative Christmas party games for teens allow them an opportunity to interact with other young people in a spirit of festive and boisterous camaraderie.
 For teenagers who are just starting to build relationships outside of the home, these communal events can be particularly valuable.
-Creative holiday games allow them an opportunity to interact with other young people in a spirit of festive and boisterous camaraderie.

 Video of the Day

 In the Christmas stocking guessing game, guests are divided up into teams and given a stocking filled with 10 to 20 items.
 Each player works together with the members of his or her team to deduce what is inside their stocking.
 Players can feel along the outside of the stocking but can't look inside until the round is over.
 The teams use a pen and pad to write down their guesses, with points being awarded to the team that has the most correct guesses at the end.
 In the ornament guessing game, players write down the number of ornaments they think are on the Christmas tree.
 The players who come the closest to guessing the correct answer receive a prize.

 In a holiday variation of "Hot Potato" known as "Pass the Parcel," the host wraps a present in several thick layers of wrapping paper.
 Guests gather in a circle, a timer is set and the participants pass the present around the circle.
 The one holding the present when the timer goes off unwraps a single layer.
 The winner is the person who unwraps the last layer.
 In the Christmas oven mitten game, one person from each team competes to see who can open Hershey's Kisses the fastest while wearing oven mittens.
 Each player's time is recorded and the bag is handed to another player on the same team at the end of each round.
 At the end, the winning team is the team with the fastest combined time.